HL7/davinci-alerts/input/pagecontent/guidance.md

 |`500+` +/- OperationOutcome |may retry resending the message one or more times|
 {:.grid}

 Note that any mechanism of communicating an error *after* the Receiver/Intermediary has already responded to the Sender will be "out of band".
 Assuming the message cannot be process and thus the sender address cannot be obtained from the MessageHeader.
-The sender address could be discovered by inspection of other layers of transport such as described by the [FHIR at Scale Taskforce (FAST)] authentication piece for server authorization.
+The sender address could be discovered by inspection of other layers of transport such as is described by the [FHIR at Scale Taskforce (FAST)] authentication piece for server authorization.
 See the messaging documentation in FHIR Specification for additional guidance on [reliable delivery].

 ### Must Support